Little Russia: Historical usage

 been successful, Ukrainian nation building could have ended or at least have been interrupted.

-The name Ukraine was reintroduced in the 19th century by several writers making a conscious effort to awaken Ukrainian national awareness.
+The name Ukraine was reintroduced in the 19th century in a conscious effort to awaken Ukrainian national awareness.
 At the same time, Little Russia began to acquire its pejorative meaning as the inferior part of Russia.
 The name Malorossy ("Little Russians") was later used by nationally conscious Ukrainians as a negative term for those who were loyal to the Russian Empire and had integrated themselves into Russian culture and language.
 By the early 20th century, the terms Ukraine and Ukrainians had become the common self-designation, while Ukraine has been used as an official name since 1917, at first for the Ukrainian People's Republic, then the Ukrainian Soviet Socialist Republic.
 After World War II, the term Ukraine included Ruthenians in Western Ukraine and all Ukrainian-speaking territories were united into one polity for the first time.